ReversecLabs/spikee/README.md

 This will generate the dataset in JSONL format: `datasets/cybersec-2026-01-document-dataset-<TIMESTAMP>.jsonl`.

 **Scenario B: Testing a Standalone LLM**
-When testing an LLM directly, you control the entire prompt.
+When testing an LLM directly, you control the entire prompt fed to the LLM.
 This is ideal for assessing a model's general resilience to jailbreaks and harmful instructions.

 *   **What to Generate:** A *full prompt*, which includes a task (like "Summarize this: <data>"), the data containing the prompt injection or jailbreak, and optionally a system message.
 *   **How to Generate:** Use `--format full-prompt` and optionally `--include-system-message`.
 The `datasets/seeds-cybersec-2026-01` folder provides a great starting point with diverse jailbreaks and attack instructions.